cloudify-cosmo/cloudify-stage/widgets/blueprints/README.md

 1. Click the deploy icon ![Deploy icon]( /images/ui/icons/deploy-icon.png ).
 2. In the Deploy Blueprint dialog, specify a name for your deployment.
+3. Specify environment on which the blueprint should be deployed on - this option is presented only when the blueprint is using [get_environment_capability](/developer/blueprints/spec-intrinsic-functions#get_environment_capability) intrinsic function.
-3. Specify the required deployment inputs.
+4. Specify the required deployment inputs.
    The names of the default input values appear in the inputs fields.
 You can leave these defaults or override them with new values.
    Input's description (on hovering help icon ![Help icon]( /images/ui/icons/help-icon.png )) might help you understand how to fill-in the proper value.
    An alternative for providing the inputs is to specify a .yaml file containing the relevant values.
-4. Select **Deploy** in the drop-down to deploy the blueprint or click **Install** to deploy and execute `install` workflow on it.
+5. Select **Deploy** in the drop-down to deploy the blueprint or click **Install** to deploy and execute `install` workflow on it.

 ![Create a deployment]( /images/ui/widgets/blueprints_deployment_creation.png )